sneha-4-22/geni-coders-adobe-submission/README.md

-# Adobe India Hackathon – Round 2 Solution by Geni Coders 👩🏻‍💻
+# Adobe India Hackathon 2025 – Round 1 Solution by Team Geni Coders 👩‍💻

-Welcome to our Round 2 submission for the **Adobe India Hackathon - "Connecting the Dots" Challenge**!
+Welcome to our Round 1 submission for the **Adobe India Hackathon - "Connecting the Dots" Challenge**!
 This repository showcases our full pipeline across both Round 1A and 1B, focusing on building intelligent, structured, and user-focused PDF experiences.

 ---